PLEASE CLICK ON THE questions BELOW TO view INFORMATION:

-Shares must be picked up at the location, on the day chosen at registration and within the specified time frame.
+Shares must be picked up at the location and on the day chosen at registration, within the specified time frame.

 For Pick-ups at Cropsey Community Farm or Nyack Farmer's Market: Please bring your own bags or boxes, along with some smaller bags or containers for loose items.
 Pick up is self-serve.
 You will sign in.
 A chalkboard will list items and amounts to take.
 Scales are provided for items that need weighing.
 Please leave behind any small containers used by the farm to divide loose items into portions.
 Farm staff will be on hand for assistance.

-Flower Shares: Members cut their own flowers at Cropsey Community Farm and only on Cropsey Community Farm pick-up days during scheduled pick-up hours.
+Flower Shares: Shareholders can cut their own flowers at Cropsey Community Farm and only on Cropsey Community Farm pick-up days during scheduled pick-up hours.
 Ask for instructions in the vegetable pick-up area.

 Please be respectful of surrounding property.
 If picking up at Cropsey Community Farm, please park in the lower parking field.
 If you are unable to walk up the hill, you may park along the sides of the driveway but please allow room for other cars to leave and enter.

 + What if I can’t make it to my pick-up?